orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 More GPIO to Target
 -------------------

-- Problem: gpio must be real time in PRU, PRU Pin-count and workload limited
+- Problem1: gpio must be real time in PRU, PRU Pin-count and workload limited
 - improvement 1: share programming-pins (currently not possible)
 - improvement 2: beaglebone AI offers one more PRU, hopefully with more usable pins
+- Problem2: IO in PRU is largely predetermined I or O, decided in device-tree when mapping pins to registers
+- solution1: use two pins per PRU to allow IO
+- solution2: extend SPI to also talk to GPIO-Extender (would also make level-shifting-easier)
 - assessment:
    - PRU has still 9+ unused pins, even 10 (with current ones) in a register-row, but 8 seems like a more suited number